alarmfox/curriculum-vitae/main.typ

 )
 - _xrpc_, a lightweight C library for distributed mathematical computation.
 - Designed a compact binary protocol for batch transmission of *multidimensional* data.
-- Implemented atomic reference counting and connection pooling with cache-line alignment to maximize throughput.
+- Implemented atomic reference counting and connection pooling with cache-line alignment.

 == Extracurricular Activities